Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 </ul>
 ```

-What we have done here is replace the existing *Home* link to point to actuall
+What we have done here is replace the existing *Home* link to point to actual
-root of the application accessible thorugh the helper *root_url*.
-This points to the action we have previously declared in the routes file.
+root of the application accessible thorough the helper *root_url*.
+This points
+to the action we have previously declared in the routes file.
 This link is
 generated by function `link_to(<text>, <resource>, <html options>)`.
 In the
 second example we create a link to the page with authors index.